-A Brief History of Orange
+A brief history of Orange

 Despite the impact gold had on the colony, it was the fertile land in the area that led Orange to further develop.
-Early farmers found that wheat and barley grew well with a reliable rainfall.
+Early farmers found that wheat and barley grew well with reliable rainfall.
 By the 1860s the Orange area was well known as the granary of the west with several flour mills established.

 Bearing towards the 20th Century the town saw building activity increase to cater for the ever-expanding population of Orange.
 New housing continued to be built, subdivisions established and motorcars become an everyday appearance in Orange.

 Orange City Library has a rich collection of resources on the History of Orange and the region for either personal or educational use.
 Contact the Library on 6393 8132 or [email protected] for more information.

 An initiative of Orange City Council’s Heritage Advisory Committee has been to develop a series of heritage walks around local neighbourhoods.
 You can collect your trail brochures from the Orange Visitor Information Centre in Byng Street to learn about and then experience Orange’s distinctivet environment and its colourful social history.

 There are more details about Orange’s history in this A brief history of Orange document.